gezakerecsenyi/GezaSearch/README.md

        type: 'project' } ] }
 ```

-After that, one can further switch page by using `switchpage(pageNumberWanted)`. (note that this counts from 0).
+After that, one can further switch page by using `switchPage(pageNumberWanted)` (note that this counts from 0).
+If, for some reason, you do need to see all of the results, do `switchPage(listAll)` (note the lack of speech marks).
+For the next page, do `switchPage(next)` and to see the previous page do `switchPage(prev)`.

-Great.
+Great, that's all.
 Now use it.